eschwartz/quest/README.md

 ## Background

 I approached this challenge as if it were for a client.
-Knowing the story of this imaginary client helped focus my efforts and prioritize some work over others:
+Knowing the story of this imaginary client helped me focus my efforts and prioritize some work over others:

-- They are new to cloud technology, and looking for a proof of concept to deploy containers.
+- The client is new to cloud technology, and looking for a proof of concept to deploy containers.
 - They do not yet have a "cloud strategy".
 The goal here is not to create one for them, but give them a concrete starting point, from which they can consider different approaches.

 As such, my approach is to:
 - Deploy a system that is as minimal as possible.
 - Avoid opinionated architecture decisions, but surface those considerations in written documented.
 - Reasonably limit my time investment, as the client is not yet paying for our services.
-But also give them enough to understand our approach as an organization.
+But also give them enough to understand our approach.

 ## Solution